-It can be seen that the daily horizontal accuracy values are all below the thresholds of 8m (global average) and 15m (worst site).
+It can be seen that the daily horizontal accuracy values are all below the threshold of 15m (worst site) and almost always well below of the thresholds of 8m (global average).
+The fact that one day has value larger than the global average threshold is slightly unusual but not necessarily a failure.

-Also, the daily vertical accuracy values are well below the thresholds of 13m (global average) and 33m (worst site).
+Also, the daily vertical accuracy values are below the thresholds of 13m (global average) and 33m (worst site).
+Again, there are some days where the performance is close to the threshold for global average.